danrevah/segal-decorators/README.md

 # Segal Decorators

-:dizzy: Bunch of useful decorators for TypeScript
+:dizzy: Bunch of useful decorators

 ## Table of contents